 Stock in a company that leases out a hallway.

-What these C-suite pinheads seem unable to comprehend is that as all corporations pursued this idealized business plan in the aggregate, there were fewer and fewer employees/consumers remaining who could buy the products of other, downsizing, corporations.
-Most of the jobs of those employees/consumers were outsourced, or offshored, or simply eliminated.
+What these C-suite pinheads seem unable to comprehend is that as all corporations pursued this idealized business plan in the aggregate, there were fewer and fewer consumers remaining who could buy the products of the other, downsizing, corporations.
+Most of the jobs of those employees (who were also consumers) were outsourced, or offshored, or simply eliminated.

 When one drains the swamp, the ecosystem dies.

-But C-suite pinheads never had to take a class in ecology or biology.
-They can’t appreciate the fact that severed from a functional ecosystem, the life within dies off.
+Yet, central bankers and C-suite pinheads never had to take a class in ecology or biology.
+They can’t appreciate the fact that severed from a functional ecosystem – that is, consumers having access to well-paying jobs – the economic life within dies off.

 Strong Backs, Weak Minds